YasinDehfuli/Login-Page-White/README.md

 - [Profile](https://github.com/YasinDehfuli/Classic-Portfolio)

 # Features
-- Bootstrap 5.2
+- Html Pure
-- Bootstrap 5.2 Validation
 - Verified by W3C
 - 1 Pages included (index)
 - No custom classes
 - Easy to use
-- Cross-browser compatibility (Chrome, Firefox, Opera, IE11, Safari)
+- Cross-browser compatibility (Chrome, Opera, IE11, Safari)
-- Fully responsive
+- Responsive Mobile
 - and more ...

 # Report Some Bugs
 Find a Bug?
-Please, [create an issue](https://github.com/YasinDehfuli/Classic-Portfolio/issues) and we'll fix it together for a better template.
+Please, [create an issue](https://github.com/YasinDehfuli/Login-Form-White/issues) and we'll fix it together for a better template.

 # Contribution
 Contribution are always welcome and recommended!
 Here is how: